manumura/grpc-demo/README.md

 ## Default values :

-All fields, if not specified, will take defauult value:
+All fields, if not specified, will take default value:

 - bool: false
 - number: 0